 2018.
 Heritage language anxiety and majority language anxiety among Turkish immigrants in the Netherlands.
 International Journal of Bilingualism 22:2 ► pp. 159 ff.

 Tarım, Şeyda Deniz

-This list is based on CrossRef data as of 29 september 2021.
+This list is based on CrossRef data as of 21 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.